lzeduardo64/pokemon-rjv/INSTALL.md

 # Instructions

-These instructions explain how to set up the tools required to build **pokeemerald**, which assembles the source files into a ROM.
+These instructions explain how to set up the tools required to build **Pokémon RJV**, which assembles the source files into a ROM.

 These instructions come with notes which can be expanded by clicking the "<i>Note...</i>" text.
 In general, you should not need to open these unless if you get an error or if you need additional clarification.